Curtis Frye

 Curtis Frye (born October 20, 1951, in Vass, North Carolina) is the head coach for the University of South Carolina Track and Field teams.
 He served as an assistant coach for the United States women's track and field team at the 2004 Summer Olympics in Athens, Greece.

 Fry's coaching specialties are the hurdling events, sprints, and relays.
 These are also his areas of responsibility on the US Women's Olympic team.

 Before coming to South Carolina, Frye was an assistant coach at East Carolina University, the University of Florida, North Carolina State University, and the University of North Carolina at Chapel Hill.

 At Florida he coached Dennis Mitchell, who went on to win the bronze medal in the 100 meter dash at the 1992 Summer Olympics in Barcelona.

 At North Carolina, he coached athletes such as Marion Jones and Allen Johnson.
 Johnson still trains with Frye in Columbia, South Carolina and is a volunteer assistant coach for the Gamecocks.

 At South Carolina, some of his most successful athletes include Terrence Trammell, Demetria Washington, Miki and Lisa Barber, Otis Harris, Aleen Bailey, Lashinda Demus, Natasha Hastings and Tiffany Ross-Williams.

 His teams have consistently finished high in the four NCAA championship events and the women team won the national title in the 2002 NCAA Women's Outdoor Track and Field Championship, the school's first NCAA Championship title.
 That year he was named the national coach of the year.

 Frye also formed the Speed Elite, a group of high quality athletes like Johnson and Monique Hennagan, that have the goal to compete in and win national and international competitions.

 Curtis Frye puts a high value on education and ensures that all of his student athletes graduate from college.
 Of the almost 200 individuals he has coached at the University of South Carolina, all but one have finished their undergraduate work and earned a degree from the school.

+In 2015, Frye was investigated by South Carolina for allegations of assault by one of his players.
+He was given a light reprimand, and the player was allowed to sit out the next season without losing her scholarship.

+On June 15, 2023, Frye announced that he was retiring, effective June 30 of that year.